tcz/cpr-locks-demo/README.md

 # Simple Locks in Erlang

-This repository was created to demonstrate n>2 lock acquiring in Erlang using `global:set_lock` which was a debated point in my FPR assignment at Oxford.
+This repository was created to demonstrate n>2 lock acquiring in Erlang using `global:set_lock` which was a debated point in my CPR assignment at Oxford.

 The lock mechanism is the same I used in the assignment, except it was simplified to exclude the chatroom related code.